daviskoh/intro_to_algorithms/lectures/1/notes.md

 Proof of Claim (assuming n = power of 2)

-Binary Tree for recursion levels
+**Binary Tree for recursion levels**
-- has log2n levels of recursive calls because input size decreases by factor of 2 w/ each recursion until rounds out at 1 (base case)
+- has **log2n** levels of recursive calls because input size decreases by factor of 2 w/ each recursion until rounds out at 1 (base case)
+QUESTION: So does divide & conquer algo w/ 3 recursive calls translate to log3n? (@daviskoh)

 Proof:
 At each level j = 0, 1, 2, .., log2n: there are 2^j subproblems each size of n/(2^j)